unnatural-language/sim2real/README.md

 # sim2real
-Evaluation data and code for BabyAI experiments in "Unnatural Language Processing" by Marzoev et al.
+Evaluation data and code for BabyAI experiments in "Unnatural Language
+Processing: Bridging the Gap Between Synthetic and Natural Language Data" (https://arxiv.org/abs/2004.13645) by Marzoev et al.

 This code is meant to be used with the BabyAI package by Boisvert et al., with code available at https://github.com/mila-iqia/babyai.